The PCB slot is a small but important detail of a PCB board.

 Next, navigate the menu by selecting Cadence PCB Utilities > Padstack Editor. > Choose File to name it.

 Afterward, specify decimal places and units, change Padstack usage to Slot, and activate a default pad geometry.

 Creating a Slot Step By Step

 - First, you must choose the Drill Tab in the menu and select the slot type – Oval Slot.
-The diameter of the slot is the Slot Y size, while the length is the Slot X size.
+The diameter of the Slot is the Slot Y size, while the length is the Slot X size.
 Also, you need to adjust the X and Y tolerance values to ±0.3mm.
-Further, you need to specify whether it is a plated or non-plated slot.
+Further, you must specify whether it is a plated or non-plated slot.
 After entering the slot sizes, it gives you a preview.